RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 }
 ```

-Click update.
-You should now observe some spacing between that container and the top header.
-Open the user app and check everything is fine!
+Click update then click save on layout page bottom.
+Open the user app - or refresh it - and check everything is fine.